 INDUSTRIES WITH THE BEST STARTUP STATISTICS

-- Offices of other health practitioners: 13.30 percent NPM
+- Offices of Real Estate Agents and Brokers: 14.3 percent NPM

 INDUSTRIES WITH THE WORST STARTUP STATISTICS

-- Oil and gas extraction: -7.6 percent NPM
+- Oil and Gas Extraction: -6.9 percent NPM

-- Founders of a previously successful business have a 30 percent chance of success with their next venture, founders who have failed at a prior business have a 20 percent chance of succeeding versus an 18 percent chance of success for first time entrepreneurs.
+- Consider, founders of a previously successful business have a 30 percent chance of success with their next venture, founders who have failed at a prior business have a 20 percent chance of succeeding versus an 18 percent chance of success for first time entrepreneurs.